 Lifetime Limited Warranty

 Layla is a great memory foam mattress option for those who aren’t sure which firmness level they prefer because it is flippable.
 One side is soft and the other is firm, and sleepers can try out both to decide which is better for their lifestyle and preference.
 Layla also has copper-infused memory foam layers, which help keep hot sleepers cool through the night.
 Copper is also known for its pressure point and pain relief so you get a more restful sleep.
+At a regular price of $1,049 for a queen size, you get a lot of bang for your buck with the Layla.
 We recommend the firm side for stomach and back sleepers, and the soft side for strict side sleepers.

-Read our full Nectar mattress review to learn more.
+Read our full Helix Midnight Mattress Review to learn more.

 The Casper is the brand’s flagship model.
 Newly redesigned, it features Zoned Support that gives your back, hips, and shoulders the extra boost they need to keep the spine aligned.